tetrateio/lula/adr/0008-support-for-templating-data.md

 4. Templating Sensitive Keys

 This is a constraint that is present in all underlying variable use currently.
-Need to delineate between sensitive keys and non-sensitive keys in a template.
+Need to delineate between sensitive keys and non-sensitive keys in a template fora ny artifact being written to a file or logged in any capacity.

 5. User wants to have a templated OSCAL model, e.g., some links may be templated if root path changes